-- monitoring of recruitment processes; - ensuring all College representatives and Programme Directors have attended appropriate training sessions prior to appointment or within 12 months of taking up post; - Deaneries must ensure that educational supervisors have had equality and diversity training (at least as an elearning module) every 3 years - Deaneries must ensure that any specialist participating in trainee interview/appointments committees or processes has had equality and diversity training (at least as an e module) every 3 years. - ensuring trainees have an appropriate, confidential and supportive route to report examples of inappropriate behaviour of a discriminatory nature.
-Deaneries and Programme Directors must ensure that on appointment trainees are made aware of the route in which inappropriate or discriminatory behaviour can be reported and supplied with contact names and numbers.
-Deaneries must also ensure contingency mechanisms are in place if trainees feel unhappy with the response or uncomfortable with the contact individual.
+- monitoring of recruitment processes; - ensuring all College representatives and Programme Directors have attended appropriate training sessions prior to appointment or within 12 months of taking up post; - LETBs must ensure that educational supervisors have had equality and diversity training (for example, an e learning module) every 3 years - LETBs must ensure that any specialist participating in trainee interview/appointments committees or processes has had equality and diversity training (at least as an e module) every 3 years. - ensuring trainees have an appropriate, confidential and supportive route to report examples of inappropriate behaviour of a discriminatory nature.
+LETBs and Programme Directors must ensure that on appointment trainees are made aware of the route in which inappropriate or discriminatory behaviour can be reported and supplied with contact names and numbers.
+LETBs must also ensure contingency mechanisms are in place if trainees feel unhappy with the response or uncomfortable with the contact individual.